kleonang/NavUS/README.md

 11 (19/7 - 25/7)           | Further testing and debugging, while polishing the applications as a whole

 ## Setup Instructions
-The `Data` directory contains 4 `JSON` and 4 `Python3` files used to populate Firebase, as well as 1 `Python3` file for the logic of the path calculation and 1 `Python3` file used to collect venue data.
+The `Data` directory contains 4 `JSON` and 4 `Python3` files used to populate Firebase, 1 `Python3` file for the logic of the path calculation and 1 `Python3` file for the logic of the Telegram Bot as well as 1 `Python3` file used to collect venue data.
 Before running the scripts, ensure that `firebase.json` is replaced with yours downloaded from the `Firebase Console`.
-Also, edit the file `firebaseurl.txt` to your Firebase's URL from the `Firebase Console`.
+Also, edit the file `firebaseurl.txt` to your Firebase's URL from the `Firebase Console` and edit the file `telegramapikey.txt` with yours from `BotFather`.

 - ### `Python3` Scripts
   - `InsertBusOperatingHours.py` is used to populate Firebase at the `/BusOperatingHours` reference.
 It contains all the bus operating hours on *Weekdays*, *Saturdays*, and *Sundays and Public Holidays*.
   - `InsertBusRoutes.py` is used to populate Firebase at the `/BusRoutes` reference.
 It contains all the bus *routes* as well as the *time taken* to travel to the next busstop.
   - `InsertBusStops.py` is used to populate Firebase at the `/BusStops` reference.
 It contains all the bus stop's *Name*, *NextBusAlias* (used to query for bus arrival timings) and *Services* (used to determine the bus services at each bus stop).
   - `InsertVenue.py` is used to populate Firebase at the `/Venues` reference.
 It contains all the venue's *Name*, *Latitude*, *Longitude* and *IsBusStop* (used to determine if a venue is a bus stop).
   - `CalculatePath.py` constructs a graph with vertices representing a unique busstop and service combination and weighted edges representing the travel time between vertices.
-Dijkstra's Algorithm is used to calculate the shortest path from the given source to the given destination, and the `getpath` method returns this information in `JSON` format.
+Dijkstra's Algorithm is used to calculate the shortest path from the given source to the given destination, and the `getpath` method returns this information in `JSON` format running on Flask.
+The `getarrivaltimings` method returns the bus arrival timings in `JSON` format.
+  - `TelegramBot.py` helps to run the Telegram Bot to get the user's input to query the bus arrival timings as well as routing information from `CalculatePath.py`.
+It then receives the `JSON` data from Flask and formats it into a text message to reply to the user.
   - `VenueFinder.py` queries the NUSMods API for the list of lesson venues in a given Academic Year and Semester, then scrapes the NUSMods website to get the coordinates (latitude and longitude) of all available venues.

 - ### `JSON` Files